 CarInsurance.com Insights

-• The Honda CR-V is the cheapest SUV to insure, with an average annual cost of $1,932.
+• Subaru Crosstrek is the cheapest SUV to insure, with an average annual premium of $2,299.

 If you’re in the market for an SUV, you should understand how much it costs to insure a sport utility vehicle and where to find the cheapest insurance.
-This information will allow you to budget the insurance price into your total cost of ownership and ensure you don’t pay more for insurance than you should.
+This information will help you budget insurance costs into your total cost of ownership and ensure you don’t pay more for insurance than you should.

 This guide lists the least-expensive SUVs to insure, the insurance companies offering the cheapest policies and suggestions on how to save on your premiums.